dmt-software/oauth2-trustpilot/README.md

 }
 ```

-> see more examples on [League/oauth2-client](https://oauth2-client.thephpleague.com/usage/)
+> see more examples on [league/oauth2-client](https://oauth2-client.thephpleague.com/usage/)

+## Error handling

+Unfortunately the response body in case of an error is not consistent.
+To better understand the reason a request is
+failed call the `IdentityProviderException::getResponseBody` method.